 Covers company level specifics- vision, mission, policies, values, leadership, and culture.

-Creating an intact onboarding plan involves 5 steps.
+Creating an intact onboarding process involves 5 steps.

 Any good process or program starts with a clearly defined objective.
 Like they say ‘A goal well defined is half achieved’.
 What are your top objectives for setting up an onboarding program?